 Your fur-baby drinking enough water helps flush the kidneys and the urinary tract.
 It is also one way to prevent crystals from forming and to keep dogs healthy.

-Adding Pet Parents® Supplements for Bladder and Kidney Support into the healthy and balanced diet of your fur-baby (especially the ones coping with UTI) is very helpful in preventing a dog urinary tract infection.
+Adding Pet Parents® Bladder SoftSupps™ into the healthy and balanced diet of your fur-baby (especially the ones coping with a UTI) is very helpful in preventing a dog urinary tract infection.

 These supplements contain a branded form of cranberry extract, Pacran®, & D-Mannose that helps promote bladder health by not allowing bad bacteria to stick to the uterine walls and flushing them out to help avoid any UTIs from happening to your fur-baby.

-- Wipe your fur-baby whenever he or she gets dirty.
+- Wipe your fur-baby whenever they get dirty.
 Use a soft towel and lukewarm water, making sure the private area is focused on.

-- Bather her whenever she gets extremely dirty.
+- Bathe them whenever they get extremely dirty.
 Take note that constant bathing can lead to dry and dull skin and coat as this can wash off the body's natural oils.

-- Let your fur-baby wear dog diapers so his or her private area doesn't get in contact with the ground.
-But keep in mind to change the diapers every 4 hours or when necessary
+- Let your fur-baby wear Pet Parents® Washable Dog Diapers or Pet Parents® Washable Belly Bands so their private area doesn't come in contact with the ground.
+Keep in mind to change the diapers or belly bands every 4 hours or when necessary to avoid any skin allergies or urine burn.

 A urinary tract infection in dogs is definitely an uncomfortable and stressful situation to be in, not only for your fur-baby but also for you.
 Use the tips mentioned above in preventing a dog urinary tract infection in your fur-baby and always seek for veterinary help when needed.
 Because a happier and healthier life is what we want for our fur-babies, right?